Press Contact: Jeremy Cherson, Director of Communications

-(September 27, 2021) ST. LOUIS CITY — The St. Louis branch of The Bail Project today announced the end of its operations after nearly four years.
-Launched in 2018 as the inaugural site of The Bail Project, the organization’s St. Louis City office provided free bail assistance and community-based pretrial support for more than 3,000 low-income residents while working with the campaign to Close the Workhouse to advocate for closing the infamous jail and redirect public funding to social services.
+(ST. LOUIS CITY, MO) — Launched in 2018 as the inaugural site of The Bail Project, the organization’s St. Louis City office provided free bail assistance and community-based pretrial support for more than 3,000 low-income residents while working with the campaign to Close the Workhouse to advocate for closing the infamous jail and redirect public funding to social services.

 “From day one, our goal has been to put ourselves out of business,” said Robin Steinberg, CEO of The Bail Project.
 “Sometimes we get there through legislative reforms, sometimes through court decisions or changes in prosecutorial practice, and sometimes we exit because there has been significant progress and a new organization is ready to take up the baton and dig deeper.
 Here, I’m proud to say it’s because of the vision and leadership of our very own Mike Milton, who will now lead his own organization and continue this work.”

 Milton was one of The Bail Project’s first “Bail Disruptors” in St. Louis.
 Under his leadership, the local office grew to be one of the largest Bail Project sites in the country, assisting clients in more than 9,000 court dates and connecting them to housing, treatment, and other services.
 People returned to 86% of their court dates, and nearly 50% of them had their cases dismissed.
 Data from The Bail Project helped support civil rights litigation challenging the bail system in St. Louis, while its immediate relief efforts reduced the population at the Workhouse.
 From 2018 to 2021, the City jail population decreased from an average daily population of 1,304 to 710 people, a 45% decrease in the overall population.